lip6/ITSTools-web/gal.md

-# Welcome to the homepage of GAL
+# GAL : Guarded Action Language

-You will find here the official documentation of the Guarded Action Language, including its syntax and a description of the features of the simulator built into the ITS modeler front-end.
+You will find here documentation for the Guarded Action Language, including its syntax and a description of the features of the model-checker built into the ITS modeler front-end.

 GAL is a language providing a C-like syntax to describe concurrent systems.
 We provide a feature-rich editor and full CTL and LTL model-checking of GAL using the its-tools.

-**Contents**

 ## <a name="sec:Install"></a>1\.
 Install

-Please follow [these guidelines](itstools.md#sec:modinst) to install ITS modeler.
+Please follow [these guidelines](eclipsestart.md) to install ITS modeler.

 Once ITS Modeler is installed, create a new GAL model like this:
 File → New → File → Coloane → Gal file...

-In any project, you can simply create a file with the extension .gal, and so you can model using the GAL language.
+Or simply "New → File" and give it a .gal extension, in any existing project.

 These [GAL examples](files/gal.zip) translated from the BEEM distribution can help get started as well.